terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/CSRF.txt

 .. note::

-    Since there are merits and demerits respectively, determine the countermeasure method to be used by considering system requirements.
+    Since there are merits and demerits respectively, determine the countermeasure method to be used considering system requirements.

 For file upload details, refer to \ :doc:`FileUpload <../ArchitectureInDetail/FileUpload>`\ .

+.. _csrf_use-multipart-filter:

 How to use MultipartFilter
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""